azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 to sever our application's access to the SQL database.

-We'll introduce a service oriented architecture; instead of our application directly executing SQL against the DB, we'll have a service in the middle that exposes APIs like ``get_user_for_ssn`` and executes SQL queries against the DB for us.
-Now from our application server we have no credentials to the SQL database, no ability to ``SELECT * FROM users`` and walk off with the data.
+We'll introduce a service oriented architecture; instead of our application directly executing SQL against the DB, we'll have a service, on it's own isolated machine, in the middle that exposes APIs like ``get_user_for_ssn`` and queries the DB for us.
+Now from our application server we have no credentials to the SQL database, no ability to ``SELECT * FROM users`` and walk off with the data -- it's critical that our service not expose any APIs that let an attacker run whatever SQL they want.

 Ooops, except the space of SSNs is small enough that given our ``get_user_for_ssn`` method, one can just enumerate all possible SSNs and query